zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/samsung-sandy-bridge/index.md

 *   It should boot your image.
 If for some reason it doesn't think your image is valid it will just beep once instead.

-## How to install your own Chromium OS image on your SSD
+## How to install your own ChromiumOS image on your SSD

-If you follow the full instructions from the [Chromium OS Developer Guide](/chromium-os/developer-guide), you will eventually end up with a bootable USB drive containing your image.
+If you follow the full instructions from the [ChromiumOS Developer Guide](/chromium-os/developer-guide), you will eventually end up with a bootable USB drive containing your image.
 You can boot that image directly from the USB drive as described above.
 Since it's your personal image, it should have shell